 There are some situations where hanging blinds from the ceiling is a perfect fit or sometimes the only available choice.
 Therefore, you must consider this option in the following situations:

 - For giving the illusion of tall windows: Hanging blinds from the ceiling develops a prominent vertical line to envelope the top part of the window frame making the windows appear larger and higher.
 Blinds hanging from the ceiling also make the room appear bigger and the ceiling also appears higher.
+Vertical blinds are great for this purpose.

 - For achieving better blackout coverage with no side and sill channels: As outside mount blinds enclose a greater area of the window as well as the frame compared to the inside mount blinds, they offer more light coverage.
 If your prime objective is protection from harmful UV rays coming from the sun, then hanging blinds from the ceiling would be the best choice for you.
 If you want complete privacy without installing side and sill channels, then you should consider installing outside mount blinds.
 They are perfectly suitable for hotel suites and guest rooms.